Table of content

 Thankfully, you can avoid creating bad UI by using the right frontend framework.
 Read on and find out which is my favorite.

-Frontend typically refers to the interface that users interact with when they are browsing the web.
-Generally, frontend refers to the browser, but it could also mean the UI of an app.
+Frontend frameworks refer to the interface scaffolds used for building the interface design..
+Meanwhile, rontend refers to the UI of an app.
 Developers used to write all the codes manually in order to create the elements, behaviors, and exchange data with the backend.

 It spares you from reinventing the wheel for every project.